 The state of North Carolina requires that counties reappraise property at least every eight years.
 The purpose of a revaluation is to reassess properties at 100% of market value as of the revaluation effective date.

 All Dare County property assessments are currently based on the Schedule of Values, Standards, and Rules adopted by the Dare County Board of Commissioners for the most recent countywide reappraisal which was effective January 1, 2020.
 North Carolina law, NCGS 105-283, requires properties to be appraised at "true value", which is interpreted as market value.
 Revaluations must be conducted at least every eight years.

 Property Assessment Appeal Procedures

 Appeal a Valuation of Property

 Property assessments can be appealed each year for the current tax year.
 Valuation appeals can be considered, based on the January 1, 2020 fair market value.
-Appeals must be made prior to the date that the Dare County Board of Equalization and Review adjourns for the year, which is generally in April.
+Appeals must be made prior to the date that the Dare County Board of Equalization and Review adjourns for the year which, for 2020, is Friday, May 29.
 Whenever possible, Appraisal office staff review any taxpayer’s valuation on an informal basis before the Board of Equalization and Review meets.
 Taxpayers are not required to file an appeal informally; they may file directly with the Board of Equalization and Review if they choose.